EliasObeid9-02/VocaLinux/doc/sections_en/chapter_3.typ

 #en_std([
   Our Speller is an attention-based decoder designed to generate the final text transcription.
 Its implementation leverages several of the advanced concepts outlined in Chapter 2.

-  #enum(
-    [*Character Embedding Layer*: The integer ID of the previously generated character is converted into a dense vector of dimension $256$.], [*Decoder LSTM Stack*: The character embedding is processed by a stack of two unidirectional LSTM layers, each with $512$ units.
-To combat overfitting, both `dropout` and `recurrent_dropout` are applied.], [*Location-Aware Multi-Head Attention*: At each step, a context vector is calculated using a *Location-Aware Attention* mechanism with *4 heads*.
+  + *Character Embedding Layer*: The integer ID of the previously generated character is converted into a dense vector of dimension $256$.
+  + *Decoder LSTM Stack*: The character embedding is processed by a stack of two unidirectional LSTM layers, each with $512$ units.
+To combat overfitting, both `dropout` and `recurrent_dropout` are applied.
+  + *Location-Aware Multi-Head Attention*: At each step, a context vector is calculated using a *Location-Aware Attention* mechanism with *4 heads*.
 This allows the model to focus on different parts of the audio representation simultaneously while preventing it from losing its place in the sequence.
-The internal dimension of the attention mechanism is $512$.], [*Character Distribution Layer*: The output from the decoder LSTM is passed through a final `Dense` layer with a *Softmax* activation, producing a probability distribution over the character vocabulary.], )
+The internal dimension of the attention mechanism is $512$.
+  + *Character Distribution Layer*: The output from the decoder LSTM is passed through a final `Dense` layer with a *Softmax* activation, producing a probability distribution over the character vocabulary.
 ])

 == #en([Experiments and Results])